 Janice’s work outside of the office is just as important to her as her professional accomplishments.
 She has been heavily involved in community work associated with music and theatre.
 She is a former member of the Board of Directors and past President of the Ottawa Chamber Music Society, a former member of the Board of the National Youth Orchestra and is also active in Ottawa's theatre scene, participating regularly in the GCTC's Lawyer Play.
 She is currently serving as a member of the Board of Directors of the GCTC.

 For some years, Janice has been participating in initiatives to raise awareness of mental illness.
 She is a founding member of Women for Mental Health, a program of the Royal Ottawa Foundation.
-She also serves as a member of the Board of Governors of the Ottawa Community Foundation.
+She also serves as Secretary and a member of the Board of Governors of the Ottawa Community Foundation.
 These activities allow Janice to give back to her community, and to contribute to causes which are important to her.